pelme/htpy/docs/faq.md

 htpy generates HTML, therefore "void elements" such as `<br>` does not include a trailing `/`.

-## Does not generating HTML from Python means that mixing up concerns between presentation and business logic?
+## Does not generating HTML from Python mean mixing concerns between presentation and business logic?

 With a template language, create HTML markup in separate files is enforced by design.
 Avoiding logic in the presentation layer is also mostly done by making